Black people in Ireland: The Troubles

-A number of black people from mainland Britain were stationed in Northern Ireland during The Troubles, as part of British Army deployments.
-A small number of the 3,000 victims of violence during The Troubles were black, both British Army soldiers and civilians.
+A number of Black people from mainland Britain were stationed in Northern Ireland during The Troubles, as part of British Army deployments.
+A small number of the 3,000 victims of violence during The Troubles were Black, both British Army soldiers and civilians.
+Tim Brannigan, a Black mixed-race man convicted of storing weapons for the Provisional Irish Republican Army was held in the Maze Prison from 1990-1994.

 Post-Good Friday Agreement

 At the time of the 2001 United Kingdom census, of the total population of Northern Ireland (1,685,267), 255 people described their ethnicity as Black Caribbean, 494 as Black African and 387 as Other Black, meaning that the total Black population was 1,136.
 These figures do not include individuals who described themselves as being of mixed-race.

-As well as help from the Equality Commission for Northern Ireland, the EU-funded Afro-Community Support Organisation Northern Ireland (ACSONI) was formed in 2003 to represent the views of black people.
+As well as help from the Equality Commission for Northern Ireland, the EU-funded Afro-Community Support Organisation Northern Ireland (ACSONI) was formed in 2003 to represent the views of Black people.
 ACSONI prepared a report in 2011 on other residents' perceptions and general knowledge of Africa and Africans.